Planting Instructions

 STEP 3

-Combine 25% compost or planting mix with 75% of the soil you dug out for your tree and then mix the two together.
+Combine 25% compost or planting mix with 75% of the soil you dug out for your tree and then mix the two.
 Now put them back in the bottom half of the hole.
 Fill the hole 3/4 full of water first, then place the tree in the hole, making sure the soil level matches the base of the roots and below the graft.

 STEP 4